openvinotoolkit/training_extensions/docs/source/tutorials/otx_cli/how_to_train/detection.rst

 Training
 *********

-1. First of all, we need to chose, which object detection model will we train.
+1. First of all, we need to choose which object detection model will we train.
 The list of supported templates for object detection is available with the command line below.

 .. note::